Place Charles II

 - MAPS: Google Maps

-Closed on public holidays.
-31/12: only open in the morning.
+Closed on public holidays and only open during the morning of 31 December.

 Guided visits for groups on request.

 Tourist information on the town CHARLEROI

 - The Eau d'heure lakes - La Plate Taille Welcome Centre

 - Plugstreet 14-18 Experience, the First World War Interpretation Centre